Version 6, February 1, 2017

 Visitors And Guests: Not able to serve on committees, cannot go to member-specific events, cannot vote.
 Visitors and guests are limited to attending two EARS events (whether members-only or not) per calendar year without being required to join.

 c) The membership year shall begin on the last Tuesday of October for one year.
-For new members joining at any time, a full year's dues shall be require.

 With permission from the Steering Committee, a pro-rated membership may be offered as a promotion for new members for the last three months of the Membership Year with dues for the following year as part of the total fee or as noted in the specific provision in conjunction with the annual EARS Larry Williams Memorial Barbecue (see Article VI).